Th3g3ntl3m4nX0/Th3g3ntl3m4nX0.github.io/_posts/2023-09-12-CyberSploit1.md

 ---

-title: "CyberSploit1 "
+title: "CyberSploit1 Walkthrough"
 date: 2023-9-12
 img_path: ../../assets/image
 image: banner.png
-categories: [Proving grounds, Easy,Privesc]
+categories: [Proving grounds, Easy,Privesc,Linux Kernel]
-tags: [ctf, nmap, base64, enumeration, gobuster, exploitDB, ssh]     # TAG names should always be lowercase
+tags: [ctf, nmap, base64, enumeration, gobuster, exploitDB, ssh, ubuntu, red teaming]     # TAG names should always be lowercase

 ---

 > **[Cybersploit1](https://portal.offsec.com/labs/play)**  is a boot2root Linux Machine from Offsec Proving Grounds. it's also a fairly simple linux box.
-We shall start with `nmap` scan to see the ports open on the machine.
-We will later  use `gobuster` for directory brute force and from there we would find where you can get something interesting to gid deeper.
+We shall start with `nmap` scan to see the open ports on the machine.
+We will later  use `gobuster` for directory brute force and from there we will find where you we get something interesting to dig deeper.
 So we shall login with `SSH`  which will give us the initial access to the system.
 Finally we shall do privilege escalation by uploading the 'overlayfs' Local Privilege Escalation  exploit from `ExolitDB` to get root privileges.
 {: .prompt-tip }

 `Ready, set, pwn!`